Model

 Example:

-A.findOneAndUpdate(conditions, update, options) // returns Query
+A.findOneAndUpdate(filter, update, options); // returns Query

-A.findOneAndUpdate(conditions, update) // returns Query
+A.findOneAndUpdate(filter); // returns Query

-A.findOneAndUpdate() // returns Query
+A.findOneAndUpdate(); // returns Query

 All top level update keys which are not atomic operation names are treated as set operations: